-So this project was one we did in our very first house, the house I was free ranging our chickens across the street from Walmart.
-Hence why we now live out in the country and starting our own backyard farm.
+So this project was one we did in our first house, the house where I was free-ranging our chickens across the street from Walmart.
+Hence, we now live out in the country and have started our backyard farm.

-You couldn’t really maneuver around those things to get to the shelves.
+You couldn’t maneuver around those things to get to the shelves.

 Eric came up with this idea was ALL HIS OWN!